 Please contact your CRG for advice on when to write your protocol.
-You can prepare your protocol after your proposed title for a systematic review has been accepted by your CRG, the title has been formally registered and your CRG has created a template for the review and made this available to you.
+You can prepare your protocol after your proposed title for a systematic review has been accepted, the title has been formally registered and your CRG has created a template for the review and made this available to you.

-Please use the Cochrane Handbook for Systematic Reviews of Diagnostic Test Accuracy to guide you in the preparation of your protocol.
+Please use the Cochrane Handbook for Systematic Reviews of Diagnostic Test Accuracy to guide you in the preparation of your protocol, specifically Chapter 4: ‘Guide to the contents of a Cochrane protocol for Diagnostic Test Accuracy’.
 The Handbook is in development and published chapters are available on our website handbook page.

-All systematic reviews of diagnostic test accuracy must be prepared using the most recent version of RevMan.
+All systematic reviews of diagnostic test accuracy must be prepared using RevMan.
 Please do not start to prepare your review until you have registered your title and received a review template from your CRG.

 For advice on searching please contact the Trials Search Coordinator (TSC) of your CRG.

 Systematic reviews of diagnostic test accuracy are very different from intervention reviews.
-Accordingly we recommend that CRG staff attend training and workshops to learn more about diagnostic research and systematic reviews of diagnostic test accuracy.
+Accordingly we recommend that CRG staff familiarise themselves with diagnostic research and systematic reviews of diagnostic test accuracy.

 The differences between these two categories of review include the requirement that all protocols and reviews are to be authorised for publication by the DTA Editorial Team and the Cochrane Review Group.